sytabaresa/kingly/README.md

 |**Weak**|`input: "a"`|typed `b`|display input in red|**Weak**|`input: "ab"`|
 |**Weak**|`input: "ab"`|clicked submit| - |**Weak**| `input: "ab"` |

-The corresponding implementation is by a function `fsm` with an encapsulated internal state of `{control state : weak, extended state: {input : ''}}` such that, if the user types 'a2' and clicks submit :
+The corresponding implementation is by a function `fsm` with an encapsulated initial internal state of `{control state : weak, extended state: {input : ''}}` such that, if the user types 'a2' and clicks submit :

 ```